 Kimani's community, however, had a different story to tell.
 Witnesses soon came forward saying Kimani had no gun in his hands and was laying on the pavement, pleading for his life, as the cops continued to fire.
 Protesting the depiction of him as a criminal, his school principal, teachers, and classmates wrote to the press, describing him as a friendly, creative young man who never missed school and was always smiling.
 Meanwhile, facts about the officers' previous civil rights violations began to surface.
 So far the city has paid more than $200,000 in settlements over Mourad and Cordova's abuses, which have included the falsification of evidence and excessive use of force.

 Hundreds of youth protested in the streets following his death.
 The community continues to defend Kimani's name through monthly vigils.

 Since the mass protests beginning March 12, 2013 we have been shooting footage and making short videos about the events since Kimani's killing.
 Here are a few selections.
-Join our mailing list to be notified whenever we upload videos, or subscribe to the OccupyTVNY YouTube Channel.
+Join our mailing list to be notified whenever we upload new ones.